allegrastrippoli/atcs/graphs-mining/README.md

 # Dolphins and Zebras

 A preliminary study regards a small community of 28 zebras and 62 bottlenose dolphins.
-A node represents a zebra (or a dolphin) and an edge shows that there was an interaction between two zebras (or two dolphins) during the study.
+A node represents a zebra (or a dolphin) and an edge shows that there is an interaction between two zebras (or two dolphins) during the study.

 |                          |     dolphins    |      zebras       |
 | ------------------------ | --------------- | ----------------- |